: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Day 2 of our journey to Colorado Springs (left Amarillo this morning; will cross into NM soon)

-: Bonhoeffer (quote from Marsh’s bio): The earth that nourishes me has a right to my work and …
+: Bonhoeffer (quote from Marsh’s bio): The earth that nourishes me has a right to my work and my …

 : Kristyn and I spent a few nights away in Comfort, TX on a marriage retreat (which was great!).
 At …